SkeldJS/SkeldJS/pages/Writing Custom Protocol Messages.md

 Using the above classes rather than extending [BaseMessage](https://skeld.js.org/classes/protocol.basemessage.html) means that you don't need to specify the message type, since they will be set to `option`, `root`, `gamedata` and `rpc` respectfully if you extend them.

-The Deserialize and Serialize methods take 3 parameters, a [HazelReader](https://skeld.js.org/classes/util.hazelreader.html) or [HazelWriter](https://skeld.js.org/classes/util.hazelwriter.html) instance respectfully, and also both take a [MessageDirection](https://skeld.js.org/enums/protocol.messagedirection.html) and [PacketDecoder](https://skeld.js.org/classes/protocol.packetdecoder.html).
+The deserializeFromReader and serializeToWriter methods take 3 parameters, a [HazelReader](https://skeld.js.org/classes/util.hazelreader.html) or [HazelWriter](https://skeld.js.org/classes/util.hazelwriter.html) instance respectfully, and also both take a [MessageDirection](https://skeld.js.org/enums/protocol.messagedirection.html) and [PacketDecoder](https://skeld.js.org/classes/protocol.packetdecoder.html).

-The Deserialize method should also return an instance of the message, while Serialize should return nothing.
+The deserializeFromReader method should also return an instance of the message, while Serialize should return nothing.

 ### Examples